-It's exactly the same when governments deficit (debt) spend too.
-Just like us, governments don't actually 'borrow' anyone else's money in order to facilitate debt.
-Indeed, with respect to government debts which are spent within the home economy, this form of money creation is called a debt only by convention; we can think of it as a "debt we owe ourselves" hence is not a debt at all.
-Internationally, nations also benefit from a common credit platform upon which debt is facilitated by record keeping, not 'borrowing'.
+Just like us, when governments deficit (debt) spend, they don't actually 'borrow' anyone else's money either.
+Money is simply created.
+Further, when that money is spent within the home economy, it is called a 'debt' by convention only; it's really a "debt we owe ourselves", hence is not a debt at all.
+Internationally, nations also benefit from a common credit platform upon which debt is facilitated by mere record keeping, not by 'borrowing'.

 It's inaccurate and gravely detrimental to the entire global economy to perceive banks as 'lenders'.
-Rather than standing on the other side of a lender-borrower divide, banks might better be described as 'credit agents' or glorified 'credit accountants'; their role is to record into being and then facilitate the circulation and eventual settlement of our debts.
+Rather than standing on the other side of a lender-borrower divide, banks are really 'credit agents' or glorified 'credit accountants'; their role is to record into being and then facilitate the circulation and eventual settlement of our debts.
 Banks really stand on the same side as debtors, next in line in the responsibility to honor those debts - that is, to pay money out of existence again.

 Money, debt and banking are very different from their common portrayal.
 Seen clearly, they lose their imposing character and can be identified as remarkable tools for universal economic participation, for universal economic rights.

 Over to us

 What kind of world do we want to live in, one built on literacy and rights, or an ongoing dark age world where illiteracy is fostered in the many so they can be excluded and exploited for the power and profit of a few?

 The teaching of basic monetary literacy in schools.